-How can a student be sure she’s chosen the right answer when a written passage might be interpreted in several different ways that are equally valid?
+How can a student be sure he or she’s chosen the right answer when a written passage might be interpreted in several different ways that are equally valid?

 Don’t worry.
 In this chapter, we’ll learn exactly how the SAT designs Reading Test questions with correct answers that are just as bulletproof and inarguable as correct answers on the SAT Math Test.